Carol Cox: History

 The win attracted a lot of local media attention.

 Several months later, the family loaded the Ventura, and a Hayden Proffitt-built A/FX Pontiac Tempest (owned by Thompson), on their hauler and drove again to Indianapolis.
 Cox won S/SA again, at the Nationals, NHRA's most prestigious event.
 Lloyd also won, in A/FX.

 In subsequent competition, Cox was frequently accused of cheating.

 Private life

-Cox was married to Lloyd, and has a daughter, Karen, who did race for a while, a son, Steve, who has also been a successful racer, driving a '68 Camaro bracket racer capble of 10-second passes.
+Cox was married to Lloyd, and has a daughter, Karen, who did race for a while, a son, Steve, who has also been a successful racer, driving a '68 Camaro bracket racer capable of 10-second passes.
 Her granddaughter, Crista, also once raced in Jr. Dragster.

-In 2018, at age 90, Cox is suffering dementia.
+In 2018, at age 90, Cox was suffering dementia.